jeronimok/pfc/README.md

 - Create yor public and private recaptcha keys: https://cloud.google.com/recaptcha-enterprise/docs/create-key
 - Fill the required variables in your .env file

+### User manual
+- After installing the project, it may be helpful to read the user manual: https://github.com/jeronimok/pfc/blob/master/Manual-de-usuario.pdf

 ### If for some reason your project stops working try this: